-In the shadow of a black streaked cliff so massive it muffles all but the howls of gibbons, iridescent blue kingfishers swoop fast and low over the gentle ripples while I float aimlessly in a black inner tube down the Sok River, quietly contemplating the meaning of life and the size of the fish nudging my behind.
+In the shadow of a black-streaked cliff so massive it muffles all but the howls of gibbons, iridescent blue kingfishers swoop fast and low over the gentle ripples while I float aimlessly in a black inner tube down the Sok River, quietly contemplating the meaning of life and the size of the fish nudging my behind.

-Straddling the mountain ridge separating Thai peninsula’s east and west coasts north of Phuket, Khao Sok (pronounced cow-sock) National Park is an Eden of virgin tropical forest peppered with striking limestone formations towering up to 1000 meters.
+Straddling the mountain ridge separating the Thai peninsula’s east and west coasts north of Phuket, Khao Sok (pronounced cow-sock) National Park is an Eden of virgin tropical forest peppered with striking limestone formations towering up to 1000 meters.

-With forest treks, river tubing and–if you’re really adventurous–a stay in a treehouse, Khao Sok offers an active change following a beach holiday at Phuket.
+With forest treks, river tubing, and–if you’re really adventurous–a stay in a treehouse, Khao Sok offers an active change following a beach holiday at Phuket.
 The two-hour drive north passes a pleasant collage of pineapple field, mangosteen gardens and slat wood homes with limp sheets of rubber drying on yard lines.

 River tubing sounds like kid stuff — but our group of five ranged from 25 to 55 and everyone had a great time.
 With bathing suits on, we stood knee-deep on the river’s edge while our guide, Ed Puyam, plopped himself down in the middle of his tube.
-He was immediately swept away with the current, beaming a huge smile.
+He has immediately swept away with the current, beaming a huge smile.

-But Khao Sok offers more than just river tubing.
-Trekking is also popular, especially along the Caves and Lake Trail, a six-km. trail used more often by animals than people.
-To reach the trailhead from park headquarters, we took a spectacular one-hour longboat ride across Cheow Lan Lake, one of the largest manmade lakes in Thailand.
+But Khao Sok offers more than just river-tubing.
+Trekking is also popular, especially along the Caves and Lake Trail, a six-km trail used more often by animals than people.
+To reach the trailhead from park headquarters, we took a spectacular one-hour longboat ride across Chiaw Lan Lake, one of the largest manmade lakes in Thailand.

 Across the lake, the isolated Tone Teuy floating raft house is the staging point for the trail.
 Sort of.
 You still need to motor a small boat a few hundred meters up Tone Teuy Creek through fallen bamboo stalks and hanging liana vines.
 Elephants and tigers frequent the shores near here although you still have to be very lucky to see a tiger.

 The day before we arrived at the trailhead, a backpacking Aussie had led us to believe that the leeches were five-cm. long beasts, they jumped down from the trees and that we would be covered in them while hiking.
-We laughed, but didn’t really find it funny.
+We laughed but didn’t really find it funny.

 We still went, of course.
 Ed pulled out a bag of tobacco and doused hefty wads of it in lime juice before stuffing his socks.
 “For leeches,” he said, handing the bag to me.
 Soon, we were marching along an elephant path into the jungle, each of us covered knee to ankle in limy snuff.

 We splashed through nine or so cold streams, walked across narrow bamboo bridges, and stopped to suck on oranges while hornbills flapped between the towering mahogany trees.
-The at-once fragrant and loamy scent of wild ginger, prickly rattan and hundreds of epiphytic ferns enveloped us.
+The at-once fragrant and loamy scent of wild ginger, prickly rattan, and hundreds of epiphytic ferns enveloped us.